Beginner Hiking & Outdoor Skills Workshop

 • A compass

+If you don’t already own a map and compass you can hire them for the day by selecting the map and compass hire ticket option when booking.
 If you are planning to buy a compass, basic models will work fine for learning, but if you intend to keep using it after the workshop it’s worth investing in a reliable model from brands such as Silva or Ordnance Survey (usually around £20).